sglusnevs/Python4DataScientists/README.md

 # Python4DataScientists
-My Lessions for friends of Python &amp; data science
+My Lessions for friends of Python &amp; data science (in German)